-“My approach believes in the importance of providing a safe, welcoming, and supportive therapeutic space where you will be seen, heard, and believed.
-I believe that personal challenges can offer an opportunity to reflect, grow, and heal when those experiences are processed in meaningful ways.
+“My approach believes in the importance of providing a supportive and welcoming therapeutic space where you will be seen, heard, and believed.
+I also believe that nothing is wrong with you, rather something happened to you.
+Our time together will offer opportunities to reflect, learn, grow, and heal by processing your feelings and experiences in meaningful ways.
 I use multiple modalities based on your specific needs and draw from trauma-informed, narrative, and strengths-based theories.
 You can expect a safe space to be yourself, slow down, look at experiences from a different perspective, and learn how to apply new skills in your life.
 I offer a blend of warmth, compassion, and insightfulness to our work and truly believe everyone is worthy and capable of becoming who they desire to be within themselves and with others. ”

 Normal Working Hours

 Training & Certifications

 Level 1 & Level 2 Completed

 MSAL - Master of Sports Administration & Leadership

 Advanced Perinatal Mental Health Psychotherapy & Perinatal Mood Disorders: Components of Care